 Location: 15, Iliakaki Street, Rethymnon – website.

-They serve a variety of eggs, good coffee, and fresh orange juice, but also special sweet and savory pies, fruit, and waffles topped with ice cream.
+They serve a variety of eggs, good coffee, and fresh orange juice, as well as special sweet and savory pies, fruit, and waffles topped with ice cream.

 And if you want something truly traditional, order a Sfakian pie with myzithra cheese drizzled with local thyme honey!
 The place is excellent for families since kids can play and run around the park risk-free.